solocat17/PointAnything/README.md

 <img src="assets/pipeline_overview.jpg" title="pipeline">

-In this project, we developed an innovative zero-shot pointing estimation system capable of identifying the object being pointed to within an image.
+In this project, we developed a zero-shot pointing estimation system capable of identifying the object being pointed to within an image.
 The system is composed of three components: pointing estimation, depth estimation, and object detection.
 For each component, we used pre-trained models to estimate the corresponding information.
 We integrated these three components into a single pipeline to estimate the object being pointed in the image.
 Eventually, our system achieved an accuracy of approximately 25%.
 The system holds significant potential for a range of applications, including enhancing human-computer interaction.

 ## Usage